greeble-dev/bevy_mod_skinned_aabb/README.md

 - Skinned AABBs do not account for blend shapes and vertex shader shenanigans.
     - Meshes that use these features may have incorrect AABBs.
     - Meshes that only use skinning are safe.
-- Skinned AABBs are conservative but not accurate.
+- Skinned AABBs are conservative but not optimal.
     - They're conservative in that the AABB is guaranteed to contain the mesh's vertices.
-    - But they're not accurate, in that the AABB may be larger than is necessary.
+    - But they're not optimal, in that the AABB may be larger than is necessary.
 - Apps that use hundreds of different skinned mesh assets may have performance issues.
     - Each different asset adds some overhead to spawning mesh instances.
     - It's fine to spawn many instances of a small number of assets.
-- After spawning meshes, the AABBs might be wrong for one frame.
+- The AABBs might be wrong for one frame immediately after spawning.

-## Bevy Compatibility

-The main branch is compatible with Bevy 0.15.

-TODO: Proper version tags, compatibility matrix.

 ## FAQ

 ### What's the performance impact?

-For meshes that are playing a single animation, skinned AABBs increase the per-frame CPU cost of each mesh by roughly 4%.

-The CPU cost of spawning a mesh from a glTF increases by less than 1%.
+The CPU cost of a mesh playing a single animation increases by roughly 4%.
+The cost of loading a mesh from a glTF increases by less than 1%.

 ### How can I see the AABBs?